fleetdm/fleet/handbook/product-design/README.md

     -  **Cover.** This page has a component with issue number, issue name, and status fields.
 There are 3 statuses: Work in progress, Approved, and Released (the main source of truth is still the drafting board).
     -  **Ready.** Use this page to communicate designs reviews and development.
     -  **Scratchpad.** Use this page for work in progress and design that might be useful in the future.
-- If the story requires API changes, open a draft PR with the proposed API design.
+- If the story requires API changes, open a draft PR with the proposed API design and request the API DRI for review.
+    - These draft PRs are not actually merged, since they're often created several weeks ahead of implementation, which can artificially affect our PR open time KPI.
+Instead, once the documentation changes are ready for final review, the PR author will close the draft PR and open a new PR from the same branch.

 ### Schedule a design review
 - Prepare your draft in the user story issue.
 - Prepare the agenda for your design review meeting, which should be an empty document other than the proposed changes you will present.